An1rud/Automated-Data-Pre-processing/README.md

 ## Usage

-1. **Upload a File**: Use the file uploader to upload your CSV or Excel file.
+1. **Upload File**: Click on the "Browse files" button to upload a CSV or Excel file.

-2. **Preview Data**: Preview the first few rows of your data, see data shape, description, and information.
+2. **Data Preview**: After uploading, a preview of the data and its description will be displayed.

-3. **Remove Duplicates**: Remove duplicate rows from the data.
+3. **Datetime Conversion**: Select columns to convert to datetime format and click the "Convert Columns to Datetime" button.

-4. **Handle Missing Values**: Fill missing values with mean, median, or mode.
+4. **Remove Duplicates**: Click the "Remove Duplicates" button to remove duplicate rows from the data.

-5. **Remove Outliers**: Remove outliers from numeric columns using the IQR method.
+5. **Fill Missing Values**: Select numeric columns to fill missing values with mean or median, and categorical columns to fill with mode.
+Click the respective buttons to fill the missing values.

-6. **Apply All Functions**: Apply all preprocessing steps together.
+6. **Remove Outliers**: Select numeric columns to remove outliers using the IQR method and click the "Remove Outliers" button.

-7. **Download Processed Data**: Download the processed data as a CSV file.
+7. **Download Processed Data**: The final processed DataFrame will be displayed.
+Click the "Download Cleaned Data (CSV)" link to download the data as a CSV file.

 ## Example

 Here is a simple example of how to use the application:

 1. Upload your data file.
-2. Select the columns for filling missing values with mean, median, or mode.
+2. Select the columns for converting datetime,filling missing values with mean, median, or mode.
 3. Remove outliers from the numeric columns.
 4. Download the cleaned data.